Iran says boosting oil exports depends on future demand

 "The decision on the amount of exports highly depends on the future condition of the market.
 We will raise our market quota steadily," said Mohsen Qamsari, director general for international affairs of the National Iranian Oil Company (NIOC).

-"We will adjust our output to the global market's demand," he told Shana on Saturday.
+"We will adjust our output to the global market's demand," he told Iran's oil ministry news agency Shana on Saturday.

 "We will exercise great caution to prevent a further decline in international prices and will adopt certain methods and strategies to this end," he added, without elaborating.